I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlteardownperstreamcontexts.md

 ## -remarks
 <p>File systems call <b>FsRtlTeardownPerStreamContexts</b> to free all per-stream context structures associated with a given FSRTL_ADVANCED_FCB_HEADER structure.
 When a file system tears down the stream context object for a file stream, it must call <b>FsRtlTeardownPerStreamContexts</b>, which in turn calls the <i>FreeCallback</i> routines of all per-stream context structures associated with the file stream. </p>

 <p>To avoid conflicts in synchronization, the <b>FsRtlTeardownPerStreamContexts</b> routine releases the lock for the per file context objects before calling <i>FreeCallback</i>.
-This avoids blocking access to the to the per file context objects by the filter for own list operations, such as removal with <a href="https://msdn.microsoft.com/library/windows/hardware/ff547238">FsRtlRemovePerStreamContext</a>.</p>

-<p>File systems call <b>FsRtlTeardownPerStreamContexts</b> to free all per-stream context structures associated with a given FSRTL_ADVANCED_FCB_HEADER structure.
-When a file system tears down the stream context object for a file stream, it must call <b>FsRtlTeardownPerStreamContexts</b>, which in turn calls the <i>FreeCallback</i> routines of all per-stream context structures associated with the file stream. </p>

-<p>To avoid conflicts in synchronization, the <b>FsRtlTeardownPerStreamContexts</b> routine releases the lock for the per file context objects before calling <i>FreeCallback</i>.
-This avoids blocking access to the to the per file context objects by the filter for own list operations, such as removal with <a href="https://msdn.microsoft.com/library/windows/hardware/ff547238">FsRtlRemovePerStreamContext</a>.</p>
+This avoids blocking access to the to the per file context objects by the filter for own list operations, such as removal with <a href="..\ntifs\nf-ntifs-fsrtlremoveperstreamcontext.md">FsRtlRemovePerStreamContext</a>.</p>

 ## -requirements
 <table>